-Should Franklin become a hurricane or remain a tropical storm, the category will directly connect to its wind speed.
+Franklin’s status as a hurricane or a tropical storm directly connected to its wind speed.
 All named storms are a form of tropical cyclone.

 Tropical Cyclone: a rotating, organized system of clouds and thunderstorms originating over tropical or subtropical waters and showing closed low-level circulation.

 Early on, as a tropical depression, the cyclone has sustained wind speeds of less than 39 mph.
 At this speed, it is not named but is tracked to determine if it is growing into a tropical storm or hurricane.
-Franklin’s classification as a tropical storm and the release of its name happens when its sustained wind speed reaches 39 mph.
+Franklin’s classification as a tropical storm and the release of its name happened when its sustained wind speed reached 39 mph.

-If that speed reaches 74 mph, Franklin will be a hurricane.
+When that speed reached 74 mph, Franklin was declared a hurricane.